 With her deep expertise, strategic mindset and unwavering commitment to success, Margaret is a true asset to the CTU.
 We are proud to have her as our Director and look forward to all the great things we will achieve together.

-Reporting to the Administrative Director and a member of the Senior Management Team, he oversees all fiscal matters, maintains an efficient, centralized administrative and financial system to support the timely, innovative, and uninterrupted execution of highly complex clinical trials, including continuous performance evaluation and quality improvement to drive compliance.
+Reporting to the Research Administrative Director and a member of the Senior Management Team, she oversees all fiscal matters, maintains an efficient, centralized administrative and financial system to support the timely, innovative, and uninterrupted execution of highly complex clinical trials, including continuous performance evaluation and quality improvement to drive compliance.

-Daily operational activities include cash flow management and expenditure monitoring against approved budgets, efficient utilization of resources and infrastructure, and measures for cost containment and economies of scale, regular consultation by the Leadership and Operations Centers (LOCs) to provide feedback on costing assumptions for international sites’ protocol budgets.
+Daily operational activities include cash flow management and expenditure monitoring against approved budgets, efficient utilization of resources and infrastructure, and measures for cost containment and economies of scale.

 UCSF works cooperatively with UZ-CTRC to build capacity in the following areas: 1) financial and grant administration, including A133 compliance; 2) research compliance, including regulatory and human subjects compliance; 3) clinical trial management; 4) performance evaluation; 5) laboratory administrative support; and 6) information systems support.